bat-z/bat-z/README.md

 If you think otherwise, thats okay, but keep it to yourself.
 Even you believe it is a choice.
 Its ur belief, not mine.
 It feels pointless to argue. kinfirm a character does not mean I agree with their actions. i cannot help who I kin, but I control my actions.

-— I care a lot about my image.
+— I care a lot about my own image.

+— I paranoia👍

 — I yap a lot about Green lanterns or the flash orr JLI or JLE.